Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$

 \end{thm1}

 Note that the constructed magnetic potential $\tilde{\vec{A}}^{\eps}$ in the recovery sequence does not depend on $s$.
 The regime for $h_{ex}$ under consideration is a lot more subtle than the higher regime studied in \cite{BP}, since for the regime $h_{ex}\sim|\ln\eps|$, the superconductor undergoes a phase transition from the superconducting state to the mixed state.
-The same regime for the Lawrence-Doniach model was considered in the work of Alama et al. \cite{ABS}, in which the Lawrence-Doniach energy is minimized among configurations whose gauge-invariant quantities are periodic with respect to a given parallelepiped.
+The same regime for the Lawrence-Doniach model was considered in the work of Alama et al. \cite{ABS}, in which the energy is minimized among configurations whose gauge-invariant quantities are periodic with respect to a given parallelepiped.
 In that case, the periodicity assumptions simplify the problem significantly.
 Namely, it was proved that, for a minimizer of the gauge periodic problem, the order parameters $u_n$ are all equal and $A^3$ is identically zero.
 In particular, the Josephson coupling term

 vanishes.
 As a result, the Lawrence-Doniach energy reduces to a sum of copies of the two-dimensional Ginzburg-Landau energies on the layers.
-In our more general case without the periodicity assumptions, such dimension reduction techniques do not work, although the assumption (\ref{h}) makes the treatment of the coupling term (\ref{JC}) very easy.
+In our case without the periodicity and energy minimizer assumptions, such dimension reduction techniques do not work, although the assumption (\ref{h}) makes the treatment of the coupling term (\ref{JC}) very easy.
 Note that this assumption is only used to guarantee that the energy from (\ref{JC}) with a scaling factor $|\ln\eps|^2$ converges to zero in the limit.